OpenDMA/opendma-spec/OpenDMA-Spec.md

 The properties of every object must match exactly in number, data type, cardinality and nullability the *effective property list* (§10) defined by this valid class object.

-A reference property *x* (§2.2) must only contain references to objects whose `opendma:Class` property contains a reference to a class info object that is or extends (§8.5) the class info object referenced by the `opendma:ReferenceClass` property of *x*’s property info object (§9).
+A reference property *x* (§2.2) must only contain references to objects whose `opendma:Class` property contains a reference to a valid class info object that is or extends (§8.5) the class info object referenced by the `opendma:ReferenceClass` property of the property info object (§9) describing *x*.

 If a property info object has a non-empty `opendma:Choices` property, the value of the corresponding property must only contain values described by one of the `opendma:ChoiceValue` objects.